brandonmcconnell/tailwindcss-signals/README.md

 ## Why use Signals for Tailwind CSS?

 Signals for Tailwind CSS provides a more declarative and straightforward approach to applying styles based on an ancestor's state.
-By leveraging style queries (container queries), it eliminates the need for complex selector chaining and arbitrary targeting, resulting in a cleaner and more maintainable codebase.
+By leveraging style queries (via container queries), it eliminates the need for complex selector chaining and arbitrary targeting, resulting in a cleaner and more maintainable codebase.

 This plugin is particularly useful for: